XiaoW2633/Mislocalization/README.md

 Run misloc_persis.ipynb to reproduce fig5.

 # Data analysis
-Go to the folder Data/ and run mis_loc_v4.m first to generate the data for ploting figures.
+Navigate to the folder Data/ and execute mis_loc_v4.m to generate the data required for plotting the figures.

-Use plot_all.m to plot fig6a and 6b.
+To create Fig6a and 6b, run plot_all.m.

-Use plot_combine.m to plot fig6c.
+For Fig6c, run plot_combine.m.

-Use plot_time_dist.m to plot fig6d.
+For Fig6d, run plot_time_dist.m.